Dsrkblood/Dsrkblood/README.md

 # Hi, I'm Przemysław 👋

 ## About me
 I'm 24 years old, student of computer science💻.
-I create websites using React technology.
+I create websites using the React library.
 I'm constantly learning new and useful things for the process of building websites🏗️.
 My hobbies are off-road driving🚙🚲, gaming🎮 and DIY🔨.

 <p align='center'>
    <a href="https://www.linkedin.com/in/przemys%C5%82aw-%C5%BCo%C5%82%C4%85dek-026250251/">